agda/agda-pkg/README.md

 ## Initialisation of the package index

 The easiest way to get libraries is from [the package index].
-`agda-pkg` will use this index to download and to install Agda libraries.
+We will use this index to download and to install
+Agda libraries.
 In addition, `agda-pkg` use a database to maintain a register of all libraries available.
 To initialise the index and the database run the following command: